Raghava Lawrence: Later career (2011–present)

 He takes the series Muni in Kanchana (2011).
 Sarath Kumar play in the main role.
 The movie was commercially successful.
 In 2012, he directed Telugu movie Rebel starring Prabhas and Tamannaah.
 He acted in Kanchana 2 (2015).
 In 2017, he starred in an action Masala film, Motta Shiva Ketta Shiva.
 Sify described the film as, "Crass, loud and brainless."
 Then another of genre horror Shivalinga, remake a Kannada language with the same name directed by P. Vasu.
 Shakthi Vasudevan, son of director, also starred in the important role for two versions.
 The story is a cop investigating the suspicious death of a Muslim finds out that his own wife has become possessed by the young man's ghost.
 Raghava Lawrence is back with the fourth movie in the series – Muni 4: Kanchana 3: Kaali (2019), with the new change being three heroines.
 The film has received a good collections at the box office.
 In 2020, he made his directorial debut in Hindi cinema with film, Laxmii, a remake of Muni 2: Kanchana.

 On November 10, 2023, the movie Jigarthanda DoubleX, featuring actors Raghava Lawrence and SJ Suryah in the lead roles, was released as a prequel to the original film, Jigarthanda.

 On 14 April, 2024, it was announced that Lawrence will be starring in a film titled Benz, directed by Bakkiyaraj Kannan and written and produced by Lokesh Kanagaraj,which was confirmed as a part of the Lokesh Cinematic Universe in October 2024.

 Social work

-In 2015, after the death of former Indian president A. P. J. Abdul Kalam, Lawrence set up a charity trust in his name and donated ₹1 crore.
+In 2015, after the death of former Indian president A. P. J. Abdul Kalam, Lawrence set up a charity trust in his name and made a donation of ₹1 crore.

 He did many social service activities in which he has aided many heart surgeries for small children.
 He was one of the supporters of the bull-riding sport jallikattu after its ban in 2017.
 During a protest in Tamil Nadu in January 2017, he provided food, medicine and basic needs to the protesters and promised to support them until the protests were over.
 He asked for an appointment with Kerala chief minister Pinarayi Vijayan to donate 1 crore as relief fund for the Kerala flood victims.